-Telangiectasias, or facial spider veins, is a common skin condition that develops as you age.
-They can also develop as a result of sun damage, rosacea, pregnancy or birth control use.
-These veins appear on the skin of the face as small, red veins on the nose, chin or cheeks, and are considered to be permanently dilated blood vessels.
-Although telangiectasias do not spur any medical concerns, many patients are bothered by the appearance of these veins, and seek treatment to reduce them.
+Telangiectasia, or facial spider veins, is a common skin condition that develops as you age.
+These permanently dilated blood vessels (telangiectasias) appear on the skin of the face as small, red lines on the nose, chin or cheeks.
+Although telangiectasias do not typically spur any medical concerns, many patients are bothered by their appearance and seek telangiectasia laser treatment to reduce their facial spider veins.

 Laser treatment, commonly in the form of pulsed dye and pulsed green lasers, are effective in reducing the appearance of telangiectasias and restoring skin to a smoother look and feel, by sealing off the targeted veins.
 During this procedure, patients may experience a mild sensation of a pinprick, and can choose to have a topical anesthetic applied if necessary.